 Creative Real Estate Marketing = Sold

 When marketing your home, you want to cover all of your bases.
 Keep these ten Real Estate marketing ideas in mind when deciding how to present your home to buyers.
 Any one of them could make the difference in your sale.
 These are all great marketing ideas that you should speak to your Real Estate agent about.
-If they are a top notch professional they should be more than happy to make your sale the best it can be!
+If they are a top notch professional, they should be more than happy to make your sale the best it can be!

-Do you love these creative real estate marketing ideas and want a few more than you can include into a comprehensive buyers package?
+Do you love this creative real estate marketing ideas and want a few more than you can include into a comprehensive buyers package?
 Here are a few more items that could help a potential buyer:

-- Paint colors – one of the things that buyers love to have at their finger tips are the paint colors both inside and out.
+- Paint colors – one of the things that customers love to have at their finger tips are the paint colors both inside and out.
 Having a list of the paint colors makes it easy for the buyer to touch up or even re-paint and entire room.

 - Trash pickup and other town services – one of the questions that buyers always ask Realtor is when does the trash or recycling get picked up.
 This is another nice touch to add to your real estate marketing.

 - Security system info – if the home has a security system it is a given the buyer is going to want to know how it works.
-Details on what the alarm covers like windows and doors is essential.
+Details on what the alarm covers like windows and doors are essential.
 Additional items like motion detectors and whether it is tied into a central station all become important as well.

 - Heating system maintenance – a record keeping of the heating system maintenance is always helpful.
 It provides details on how well the furnace was kept up and when the next appointment should be made for service.
 You can also provide the size of any filters which a buyer will love to know.